Video: Torqeedo Cruise 4 electric outboard motor reivew

-Perhaps one of the reasons we aren’t seeing more on the water is price.
-The price of a Torqeedo Cruise 4 outboard is close to $11,000 — the set-up we tested including two batteries, TorqTrac interface and engine.
-You could buy a few new four-stroke 9.9hp outboards for the money.
+Perhaps one of the reasons we aren’t seeing more on the water is the Torqeedo electric outboard motor price: $11,000 (or close to it) for the Torqeedo Cruise.
+This is for the electric outboard set-up we tested including two batteries, TorqTrac interface and engine.
+You could buy a few new four-stroke 9.9hp outboard for the money.
 Yes, there are savings in fuel purchases and servicing but it’s a lot for a 9.9hp equivalent.

 Charging a Torqeedo Cruise 4

 For all Torqeedo batteries, charging options vary from USB to a Torqeedo-supplied solar kit but the most popular will be to plug in at home.
 Precaution labels on the batteries note they require a cool, ventilated area to allow heat to dissipate, so nothing overly concerning.

 A major advantage of harnessing electric energy over liquid fuel is the opportunity not to rely on local fuels in remote regions.
 It’s not uncommon to buy fuel in glass jars and bottles in some parts of the world; negating the risk of bad fuel by way of recharging on board is a real boon for the systems.